gbeckers/Birdwatcher/README.rst

 Code can be found on GitHub: https://github.com/gbeckers/Birdwatcher .

 An incipient documentation can be found at https://birdwatcher.readthedocs.io .

+It is developed by Gabriel Beckers and Carien Mol, at Experimental Psychology, Utrecht University.

 It is open source and freely available under the `New BSD License
 <https://opensource.org/licenses/BSD-3-Clause>`__ terms.